JoshuaDueck/ChoreKeeper/README.md

     then the chore is removed from the system

 ### View and manage a list of chores
-- As a person with chores to complete, I want to be able view and manage a list of chores per day, week, month, etc. so that I can organize and priorities my chores
+- As a busy person, I want to be able view and manage a list of chores per day, week, month, etc. so that I can organize and priorities my chores
 - Scenario: User manages a list of chores so that they can organize their time

     Given that I have entered my chores into the system\